About this course

 The cost for this course is $70 for two hours of instruction.
 Once you purchase the course, you can view it as often as you want.
 There is no expiration date.
 This course offers 2 hours of continuing education credit for mental health professionals.
 For more information on credits, click here.

 No commercial support was provided to Lovefraud Continuing Education or the instructor for this program.

 This workshop will enable mental health professionals to:

 - Explain how clients can assert their rights under federal mandates to be protected by the confidentiality of the law and to reduce their fear that they may be discriminated against if they invoke their rights under ADAAA.

-- Protect client confidentiality per federal mandate.
+- Apply appropriate client confidentiality strategies per federal mandate.

 - Discuss the implications of deception for mental health treatment.